Updated on October 31, 4 p.m. (GMT+8): Added TI12 winner.

 On top of taking home the lion’s share of the massive tournament prize pool, the team that wins TI will also have their names and handles engraved on the Aegis of Champions.

-This list also shows just how much the tournament has monetarily grown throughout the years, for Valve and the community have consistently pushed to increase the total prize money in each succeeding tournament.
+We’ve listed down all TI winners over the years to show how much the tournament’s prize money has grown.
+Valve and the community have consistently worked to increase the total prize pool in each successive tournament.

 What is The International?